notAI-tech/deepsegment/README.md

 seqtag

 ```
+# if you are using gpu for prediction, please see https://stackoverflow.com/questions/34199233/how-to-prevent-tensorflow-from-allocating-the-totality-of-a-gpu-memory for restricting memory usage

 from deepsegment import DeepSegment
 # the config file can be found at in the pre-trained model zip.
 Change the model paths in the config file before loading.
 # Since the complete glove embeddings are not needed for predictions, "glove_path" can be left empty in config file